elucian/bee/syntax/keywords.md

 |----------|--------------------------------------------------------------
 | if       | conditional for simple statements
 | is       | query element or variable data type
+| in       | used in repetitive statement to generate values from a range

 ### Definition statements